-GPMS's staffing structure was designed to deliver the educational model with all appropriate associated support services.
-The student to teacher ratio is 26:1 with the student to adult ratio at 14:1.
-In addition to teachers, GPMS student support staff includes paraprofessionals, school counselor, receptionist, and an operations manager.
+GPA's staffing structure was designed to deliver the educational model with all appropriate associated support services.
+The student-to-teacher ratio is 26:1 with the student-to-adult ratio at 14:1.
+In addition to teachers, GPA student support staff includes paraprofessionals, a school counselor, a receptionist, and an operations manager.
 The roles and responsibilities of each staff member have been clearly identified to ensure students are well supported.

-In order to provide services for students with disabilities, the budget includes two FTE special education teachers and 1.5 FTE special education paraprofessionals by year three.
-In addition to this staffing the budget provides significant support for contracted services such as speech therapy, occupational therapy, physical therapy, etc.
+The administrator for GPA is bilingual with a strong track record of success at two other GP schools.
+He has an ability to relate to students from many backgrounds and is an excellent role model for students and staff in Ammon.
+Our budget includes 1.5 FTE special education teachers and 1 FTE special education paraprofessionals by year three to ensure effective support for special needs students.
+The budget also provides significant support for contracted services such as speech therapy, occupational therapy, physical therapy, etc.

-GPMS takes a "cast a wide net approach" to recruit staff.
+GPA takes a "cast a wide net approach" to recruit staff.
 The school advertises early (in January) to ensure adequate time to vet potential employees.
 Recruitment efforts include social media, teacher fairs, and leveraging personal contacts of both parents and staff.
 Potential teachers complete a four-phase application process screening for qualifications, knowledge of instructional practices, gauging functional competencies through scenarios and measuring the candidate's intellectual preparation for instruction as well as their ability to manage and instruct students effectively.
-GPMS is hyper-focused on retaining the best teachers, with the highest performing being awarded retention bonuses.
+GPA is hyper-focused on retaining the best teachers, with the highest performing being awarded retention bonuses.
 Teachers with a demonstrated track record of success may mentor new teachers, run professional development, and hold shared leadership responsibilities (all of which come with stipends).
-When these teachers indicate the possibility of leaving GPMS, the CEO personally contacts the teacher to find ways to keep them with the school.
+When these teachers indicate the possibility of leaving GPA, the CEO personally contacts the teacher to find ways to keep them with the school.

-GPMS plans for both the time and support necessary to ensure that instructional excellence is the norm in every classroom.
-Teacher contracts include 20 extra days for professional development, in addition to weekly 2-hour trainings.
+GPA plans for both the time and support necessary to ensure that instructional excellence is the norm in every classroom.
+Teacher contracts include 10 extra days for professional development, in addition to weekly 2-hour trainings.
 Most of this time is spent in professional learning activities, which is coordinated by the Professional Development Director.
 Much of the actual learning will be led by teachers who have a track record of success.
 All teachers (K-12) and staff attend training prior to the beginning of the school year.
 This training outlines the school's vision for instructional excellence and allows all teachers to observe the same teaching videos and norms on a shared vision.
 New teachers attend summer training to learn and practice effective implementation of the instructional model.